 - Learning Objectives:

-- identify the place of epidemiology in preventive medicine and disease investigation
+- Identify the place of epidemiology in outbreak investigation and surveillance

 - Methods of Assessment:

 Student evaluation based on mid-term and final exams.